 Physiotherapists are able to help move the ear crystals out of semicircular canals and back into their correct structure, to eliminate vertigo.
 Usually with BPPV, a 10 minute procedure performed by a physiotherapist will result in success in 80% of patients; repeating the maneuver twice will increase that to 96% success.

 The physiotherapist will then complete a thorough exam of postural control, balance, oculomotor function and a motion sensitivity assessment once the vertigo has cleared to ensure there are no underlying compensatory strategies.
 It is important that the oculomotor and vestibular systems, balance/gait and the cervical spine (neck) are assessed thoroughly.
 Then your physiotherapist will create a customized program to improve the function of these symptoms.

-Here at Westcoast SCI we have two vertigo and dizziness specialists at both our Vancouver location and Port Coquitlam location.
+Here at Westcoast SCI we have vertigo and dizziness specialists at our Port Coquitlam location.
 If you or your loved one experiences vertigo, come on in and allow our team to help eliminate your symptoms and allow you to return to everyday life.
 Check out more information about our clinic’s specialists in Vertigo.